 Employment and Economic Outlook

-According to data from the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, the employment outlook for physicians and surgeons in general is good, with an 18% increase in job openings from 2012-2022.
-O*NET OnLine projects employment specifically for ophthalmologists to increase at a faster than average rate of 15%-21% (www.onetonline.org).
-The average annual salary for physicians and surgeons, including ophthalmologists, was $184,820 in May 2012, per BLS statistics.
+According to data from the U.S. Bureau of Labor Statistics (BLS), the employment outlook for physicians and surgeons in general is good, with a predicted 14% increase in job openings from 2014-2024.
+The average annual salary for all physicians and surgeons not listed separately, including ophthalmologists, was $197,700 in May 2015, per BLS statistics.

 Alternate Career Options

 An optometrist provides patients with eye-related health care.
-Optometrists give vision and eye tests; diagnose eye-related illnesses, problems, and diseases; and prescribe treatments, such as medications or corrective lenses.
+Optometrists give vision and eye tests; diagnose eye-related illnesses, problems and diseases; and prescribe treatments, such as medications or corrective lenses.
 While optometrists don't perform eye surgery, they may help with before- and after-surgery care.
 Aspiring optometrists need to have at least three years of undergraduate schooling before applying to a 4-year Doctor of Optometry degree program, although many earn a full 4-year bachelor's degree first.
 A year-long post-graduate residency can be completed for optometrists who want to specialize, such as in geriatric or pediatric care.
-State licensing is required; optometrists may also earn board certification.
-The BLS predicts that optometry jobs will increase 24% from 2012-2022; optometrists earned average pay of $109,810 in 2012.
+State licensing is required; optometrists may also earn board certification in a specialty.
+The BLS predicts that optometry jobs will increase 27% from 2014-2024; optometrists earned an average yearly pay of $115,750 in 2015.

-A podiatrist is a physician who specializes in diagnosing and treating illnesses, diseases, and conditions affecting lower limbs, from lower legs to ankles to feet.
-Podiatrists examine patients, order and review tests, make referrals when podiatry symptoms are signals of other health issues, and provide treatment that ranges from prescribing orthotics to performing surgery.
+A podiatrist is a physician who specializes in diagnosing and treating illnesses, diseases and conditions affecting the lower limbs, from the lower legs to the ankles to feet.
+Podiatrists examine patients, order and review tests, make referrals when podiatry symptoms are signals of other health issues and provide treatment that ranges from prescribing orthotics to performing surgery.
 While professional podiatry programs require at least three years of undergraduate college education, most applicants earn a bachelor's degree first.
 A Doctor of Podiatric Medicine program takes four years; graduates then complete a 3-year residency and apply for state licensing.
 Licensing requirements vary by state but typically require at least a passing score on the American Podiatric Medical Licensing Exam.
 Podiatrists can also earn board certification.
-The BLS predicts that jobs for podiatrists will increase 23% from 2012-2022; this occupation paid an average salary of $132,470 in 2012.
+The BLS predicts that jobs for podiatrists will increase 14% from 2014-2024; this occupation paid an average salary of $136,180 in 2015.